Firstly, it's a thing. I didn't even realise this at first.

 Software testing begins at design time.
 I want to be at every development-related meeting from conception onwards.
 Why?
 One: the earlier testing begins, the more I can get done.
 Purely test-driven development is impractical or even impossible in many scenarios, but some tests (and certainly many test plans) can be constructed before a line of code is written.
 And frequently a single line in the feature, like "and we'll email the result to the user", can double the amount of testing required.

 Two: the better I understand what we're trying to do, the more robust the tests will be.
 Developers can't be trusted to clearly explain what was decided after the fact.
-That's just Chinese Whispers.
 Developers change their minds about what they're going to do while they're doing it.
 They don't document these changes and frequently don't inform anybody about them - unless there's somebody at their elbow trying to keep up and providing continuous feedback as to how broken their code is.
 And developers think about software in terms of how they're going to build it.
 Testers think about software in terms of how they're going to break it.
 Both viewpoints are critical, but typical users more closely resemble the second picture.

 Three: I can advise ways to make the software easier to test.